EvoPruneDeepTL: An Evolutionary Pruning Model for Transfer Learning based Deep Neural Networks

 In our proposal, if we assume that TL is applied and we only have one fully-connected layer, then the pruning is made in relation to the extracted features of the network and, therefore, we are making a selection of the features that adjust at best to the tackled problem.

-This section describes \proposal, which is a model that replaces fully-connected layers with sparse layers optimized using a genetic algorithm in a TL approach.
+This section describes \proposal, which is a model that replaces fully-connected layers with sparse layers \begin{idea2}which are being evolved\end{idea2} using a genetic algorithm in a TL approach.
 Subsection \ref{sec:gs} gives a notion of the concept of sparse layer and the description of \proposal.
 In Subsection \ref{sec:ga-elements}, we define the evolutionary components of \proposal.
 The description of the process of creating the network and how the pruning is made is shown in Subsection \ref{sec:network}.